-Faint transmutation; CL 3rd; Craft Wondrous Item, heat metal; Price: 1,500 gp.
+Caster Level: 3; Prerequisites: Craft Wondrous Item, heat metal; DC: ##; Market Price: 1,500 gp.

-Hyur's Paint [Chymical; Special]
+Hyur's Paint [Chymical: Special]

-Hyur's Paint is a grayish paint with a light scent of mint and lilac.
+Hyur's Paint is a gravish paint with a light scent of mint and lilac.
 When it is painted over a sigil, a symbol, or other visual markings, the user can peel away a slightly rubbery duplicate image of that marking or symbol for his or her records.
 Unless the symbol is keyed to activate upon contact, using the paint to duplicate it will not trigger its effects.
 The paint also serves (if thoroughly covering a symbol) to shield people from the effects of viewing magical sigils for one round.
 If used carefully and deliberately, each paint jar contains enough alchemical paint to cover 5 square feet or for 4 separate uses.
-Obviously, dumping the jar's contents over an area without looking, to avoid a symbol and hopefully cover it (throwing it as a grenadelike missile to splash the area), reduces the jar to only one use.
+Obviously, dumping the jar's contents over an area without looking, to avoid a symbol and hopefully cover it (throwing it as a grenade-like missile to splash the area), reduces the jar to only one use.
 Hyur's Paint comes in a small rounded jar with a rounded brush clamped to its underside and the top airtight to prevent drying.
 A stylized H always decorates the jar's top in honor of the paint's inventor, if not its immediate creator.

-No aura; CL 11th; Craft Chymicals; DC: 29; Price: 500 gp/8 oz. pot
+Caster Level: 11; Prerequisites: Alchemy, Craft Chymicals; DC: 29; Market Price: 500 gp/8 oz. pot; Cost to Create: 1,000 gp/ quart.

-Ink of Scribes' Reprisal [Chymical/Toxin; Special]
+lok of Scribes' Reprisal [Chymical/Toxin: Special]

 This mildly toxic ink dries quickly but always remains partially sticky and often causes a scroll to stick when rolled.
 If the ink is touched by exposed skin (usually to free a stuck scroll), the poison is absorbed through the pores and takes effect in seconds.
-Victims must make a Fort save (DC 15) twice to avoid either waves of nausea for 1d6 rounds or the follow-up of 2d12 points of subdual damage.
+Victims must make a Fort save (DC 15) twice to avoid either waves of nausea for 1d6 rounds or the followup of 2d12 points of subdual damage.
 The latter often leaves the ink's victims unconscious and easily robbed (or killed by other means).

-Invented by accident by Tragar while researching his Esoterinks, this poisoned ink has become a favorite in courtly intrigues, if only to embarrass one's enemies.
+Invented by accident by Tragar while researching his Esoterinks, this poisoned ink has become a favorite in courtly intrigues, if only to embarrass one's enemics.
 It has also come into use among highwaymen who pose as couriers and then rob their indisposed victims after they've "read the message from his lordship."
 It is considered a civilized toxin as it does not kill its victims, though those left penniless by its effects are rarely in a mood to agree.